Lanzhou-J/wedding-dress-app/README.md

 - Devise: A ruby gem used for user authentication.
 - Cancancan: A ruby gem used for user authorization.
 - RailsAdmin: A Rails engine that provides a clean interface for managing data that can be used by admins of the app.
+- PostgreSQL: I used this free relational database to store/manage records for the app.

 # R17 - Describe my projects models in terms of the relationships they have with each other.
+### Users
+- has many carts
+- has one shop

+Once a user sign up to the website, his or her first cart will be created at the same time.
+If a user is a seller, he/she can choose to create a shop (and that shop belongs to him/her)
+### Shops
+- has many dresses
+- belongs to user
+- has one venue
+- has one picture attached
+### Venues
+- belongs to shop

+A shop belongs to a user, it has a venue that is related to the location attribute of the shop.
+A shop has many dresses so shop owner can list products in the shop show page.
+A shop has one attached picture to attract more customers.

+### Dresses
+- belongs to shop
+- belongs to size
+- belongs to length
+- belongs to neckline
+- belongs to silhouette
+- belongs to sleeve
+- has one picture attached
+### Silhouettes
+- has many dresses
+### Sizes
+- has many dresses
+### Sleeves
+- has many dresses
+### Necklines
+- has many dresses
+### Lengths
+- has many dresses

+A dress belongs to a shop, it has one product picture attached.
+A wedding dress has many attributes, in order to make it easier for sellers to create a new dress I used dropdown select field for Silhoettes/Sizes/Sleeves/Necklines and Lengths.
+A silhouette/sleeve/neckline/length style has many dresses.
+Similarly, a size has many dresses.

 # Discuss the database relations to be implemented: